 Zephyr’s use of devicetree has evolved significantly over time, and further changes are expected.
 The following are the general design goals, along with specific examples about how they impact Zephyr’s source code, and areas where more work remains to be done.

-Zephyr shall obtain its hardware descriptions exclusively from devicetree.
+Zephyr’s built-in device drivers and sample applications shall obtain configurable hardware descriptions from devicetree.

-New device drivers shall use devicetree APIs to determine which devices to create if possible.
+New device drivers shall use devicetree APIs to determine which devices to create.

-Boot-time pin muxing and pin control can be accomplished via devicetree.
+Boot-time pin muxing and pin control for new SoCs shall be accomplished via a devicetree-based pinctrl driver

 Example remaining work